Museu de Ciències Naturals de Barcelona

 Science Collections Zoological collections Arthropods

-Many other important collections followed, but the one created as the result of the harvesting and scientific work done by Dr. Francesc Español, curator and Director of the Museum from the 1930s to the 1990s, is especially worth mentioning, as it was a legacy of great scientific interest, containing a large number of new taxa –nearly all of which are still valid today– and new geographical sites.
-His activity in teaching and training new entomologists was also highly productive as his pupils continued his entomological research.
-It has thus become a considerably dynamic collection, receiving numerous consultations year after year as well as large numbers of items from Museum collaborators, which further expand its resources.
+Many other important collections have followed, of which the one created by Dr Francesc Español, curator and Director of the Museum from the 1930s to the 1990s, through his collecting and scientific activity is of special importance.
+This collection constituted a legacy of great scientific interest and contains a large number of new taxa – nearly all of which are still valid today – and new geographical sites.
+Dr Español’s work teaching and training new entomologists was also highly productive and his pupils have continued his entomological research right up to the present day.
+It is thus a truly dynamic collection that is regularly consulted and still receives donations from collaborators who help broaden its scope.

 This slideshow requires JavaScript.